syorn96/Lucky-Duck/README.md

 ![Wireframe 4](https://i.imgur.com/4gGc9Tc.png)

 ### MVP Goals
-* Create 20-30 cards
+* Create 20-30 original cards from duck memes.
-* Create 2 turns: one for the player and one for the computer.
+* Create turns for Player 1 and Player 2.
-* Create a button to shuffle cards.
-* Render a start screen with game title, instructions and start button.
+* Render a start game screen (1) with game title, start button, how to play button, deck gallery button and restart buton.
-* Render game screen displaying the deck of cards in the center of screen and 3 cards each for the player and computer.
+* Render game screen (2) displaying the deck of cards in the center of screen and 3 cards each on left and right hand side of screen (player1 and player2)
-* Render another game screen for comparing cards and results.
+* Render another game screen (3) for comparing cards and results.
-* Render a final game screen with a player's total luck and a fortune.

 ### Stretch Goals
-* Animation between user interface?
+* Animations for clicks.
 * Create all 44 Tarot Cards from stratch.
-* Create 6 turns alternating player and computer
+* Create a vs computer game mode.
-* Each card will display their description once the card is revealed.
+* Each card will display their artwork when clicked.
+* create a fortune for the winning player

 ### Potential Roadblocks
 * Not able to create all Tarot cards?
-* Smooth animation between user interface
+* Smooth animation between user interface.